RSginer/react-movie-binge-list/mybingelist/README.md

 ## @RSginer - My Binge List

-- *Note*: I hope you like it and thanks for the opportunity.
+- *Note*: I hope you like it and thanks for the opportunity 😄.

 ### `yarn run deploy` (prod mode) - Use this one to review the project